 Associate Professor Rowena Ivers, Chair of Phase 3

-A/ Prof Rowena Ivers is the Chair of Phase 3 at Graduate Medicine, UOW, where she supports medical students in their placements in primary care across the Illawarra/ Shoalhaven and rural sites across NSW.
+A/ Prof Rowena Ivers is the Chair of Phase 3 at the Graduate School of Medicine, UOW, where she supports medical students in their placements in primary care across the Illawarra/ Shoalhaven and rural sites across NSW.
 Her main research interests include alcohol, tobacco, nutrition and health prevention and cancer care for Aboriginal people.
 She has received over $8m in grants from the NHMRC, MRFF, ARC and other agencies.
 She is also RACGP NSW Council representative for the Illawarra/Shoalhaven, on the RACGP National Research Ethics Committee and Quality Committee, and on the Coordinare Clinical Council.

 Ms Alyssa Horgan, Research Officer